cran/timevis/README.md

 </h2>

-{timevis} is available through both CRAN and GitHub:

-To install the stable CRAN version:
+**For most users:** To install the stable CRAN version:

 ``` r
 install.packages("timevis")
 ```

-To install the latest development version from GitHub:
+**For advanced users:** To install the latest development version from GitHub:

 ``` r
 install.packages("remotes")